Reventless/calculator/README.md

-# calculator
+# Calculator

-This programm is my first shitty try with java.
+This program is my first attempt write a calculator and to learn java.

-I hope you wont womit while reading my code.
+### Next steps

+- introdrucing git flow
+- publishing a release
+- introducing a GUI

-Ideas for the future:
+### Ideas for the future:

 - Reverse Polish notation
 - loop around the case to calculate further